How to Make a Lung Model in 6 Easy Steps

 Make a model lung activity from Human Body Learning Lab

-• If you don’t have paper bags, you can use small plastic sandwich bags for this science project.
+• What if you don’t have paper bags?
+Instead of paper bag lungs, use small plastic sandwich bags for this science project.
 Try to reuse and upcycle plastic bags to minimize waste!